rackerlabs/technical-blog/_posts/2014-10-22-introducing-golang-sdk-gophercloud.md

  mkdir $HOME/go
  export GOPATH=$HOME/go
 ```
-after that, you can install it with the following command:
+After that, you can install it with the following command:

 ```
  go get github.com/rackspace/gophercloud
 ```

-from there on, you can follow the [getting started guides](https://gophercloud.io/docs/) to help you get up and running.
+From there on, you can follow the [getting started guides](https://gophercloud.io/docs/) to help you get up and running.

-As with any of our other SDK's you can always email us, should you encounter any issues, have questions or suggestions at sdk-support@rackspace.com or at #rackspace channel on Freenode IRC.
+As with any of our other SDKs, you can always reach us via email (sdk-support@rackspace.com) or chat (#rackspace channel on Freenode IRC) if you have any issues, questions or suggestions.